NREL/EnergyPlus/design/FY2022/NFP-RefCondsWtrToAirCoils.md

 > This numeric field contains the entering water temperature.
 This field along with the previous one is only used when the capacity is set to be autosized and is used to determine the coil's reference capacity.
 The COP should be entered at these conditions.
 If left blank, 30&deg;C is used (rating temperature for water loop water-to-air heat pumps in ISO-13256-1-2021).

-> This numeric field contains the ratio of reference heating capacity to the reference cooling capacity.
+> This numeric field contains the ratio of reference heating capacity to the reference cooling capacity at reference conditions.
 It is used to determine the autosized reference heating capacity from the reference cooling capacity.
 It is also used to determine the autosized reference cooling capacity when peak heating loads are dominating during sizing calculations.
 If both this object's and its associated cooling coil's capacity are provided by the user, this field not used.
 Typical value for this field depends on the application in which the coils are used.
 Here are some suggested values 1.23 for water loop applications, 0.89 for ground water applications, and 0.76 for ground loop applications (source: 2021 AHRI directory).
 ## Input Description ##

 The following inputs will be added to the `Coil:Cooling:WaterToAirHeatPump:EquationFit` and `Coil:Heating:WaterToAirHeatPump:EquationFit` objects (and variable speed versions of them):